Lobesitdoll/mdncomp/wiki/Using.md

 **Forced updates**

-If you have installed mdncomp for the first time and data update was prevented for any reason, or if you suspect the dataset has become corrupted, you can *force* download a full complete dataset using the `--fupdate`  option instead (although, for the first case a normal `--update` should work as well):
+If you suspect the dataset has become corrupted, you can *force* download a full complete dataset using the `--fupdate`  option:

     mdncomp --fupdate

-This is the same command that is run when installing or updating `mdncomp` via NPM.

 The `mdncomp` version of the dataset will only include *validated* URLs to MDN documentation.
 These are shown with results, and in many terminals you can click or CTRL+click these links directly.

-The`mdncomp` version of the dataset also has included summary description of most features.
+The`mdncomp` version of the dataset also has included summary description of most features as well as a title field from the MDN site.

 **Other updates**

 Check NPM for updates of the program itself.
-Data-sets are no longer distributed within the NPM package itself.
-To update the dataset always use the `--update` mechanism.
+It's recommended that you always use the `--update` option update as the dataset included in the NPM distribution may not be fully up-to-date.

 Consider also to check the git repo at [GitLab](https://gitlab.com/epistemex/mdncomp) from time to time for important changes, updates, messages and so forth.